AlasdairF/Tokenize/README.md

 The optional parameters are:

+    lowercase
-`lowercase` converts all letters to lowercase.
+Converts all letters to lowercase.

+    stripAccents
-`stripAccents` removes accents, e.g. á -> a.
+Removes accents, e.g. á -> a.

+    stripContractions
-`stripContractions` removes contractions, e.g. `l'histore` to `histore`.
+Removes contractions, e.g. `l'histore` to `histore`.

+    stripNumbers
-`stripNumbers` removes all numbers.
+Removes all numbers.

+    stripForeign
-`stripForeign` will remove all non ASCII characters after accent removal (i.e. it leaves only A-Z-a-z0-9).
+Removes all non ASCII characters after accent removal (i.e. it leaves only A-Z-a-z0-9).

-Recommended settings for tokenization of English are:
+Recommended settings for tokenization of English are: `lowercase, stripAccents, stripForeign`
-     lowercase, stripAccents, stripForeign

-Recommended settings for tokenization of continental European languages are:
+Recommended settings for tokenization of continental European languages are: `lowercase, stripAccents, stripContractions, stripForeign`
-     lowercase, stripAccents, stripContractions, stripForeign

-Recommended settings for tokenization of international scripts are:
+Recommended settings for tokenization of international scripts are: `lowercase, stripContractions`
-     lowercase, stripContractions

 All non-letters and non-numbers, such as punctuation and whitespace are always stripped.